fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 </div>
 ```

-The main `<div>` in this snippet contains
+The main `<div>` in this snippet contains two things:

-things:

-1. a `<div>` where an iframe will be inserted, containing the Fat Panel UI Options controls, and
+1. a `<div>` where an iframe will be inserted, containing the UI Options adjusters, and
 2. a `<div>` where the sliding panel and button will be created.

 The elements in this snippet all have particular class names attached to them, and it's important to keep them: